tgtakaoka/asmx/README.txt

   and replace values used inside the macro.

   Macro calls can be nested to a maximum of 10 levels.
-(This can be changed in asmguts.h if you really need it bigger.)
+(This can be changed in asmx.c if you really need it bigger.)

   Example:
      TWOBYTES  MACRO parm1, parm2     ; start recording the macro